autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Possible values: integer `0`..`3` (default `0`)

-Selects the algorithm to be used to determine automated dampening factors
+Selects the algorithm to be used to determine automated dampening factors.

 Option `0` is the default model described in the documentation.
-This first identifies the peak estimated actual for each interval from the lest ```automated_dampening_model_days```.
-Matching intervals are then identified as days where the estimated actual is within ```automated_dampening_similar_peak``` of the peak.
+This first identifies the peak estimated actual for each interval from the last ```automated_dampening_model_days```.
+Matching intervals are then identified as days where the estimated actual is within ```automated_dampening_similar_peak``` days of the peak.
 The peak generation from those matching intervals is then used to calculate a dampening factor as ```peak_generation/peak_estimated_actual```.
 In this model it is possible the peak estimated actual and peak generation occur on different days.

-Options `1` to `3` follow a similar approach to the above, but calculate a list of raw factors from the paired generation and estimate actual data in each matching interval.
-Option `1` then returns the maximum of those raw factors, Option `2` returns the mean and Option `3` returns the minimum.
+Options `1` to `3` follow a similar approach to the above, but calculate a list of raw factors from the paired generation and estimate actual data in each matching interval, so each raw_factor is calculated from a single day.

+- Option `1` then returns the maximum of those raw factors.
+- Option `2` returns the mean of the raw factors.
+- Option `3` returns the minimum of the raw factors.

 Option `1` can be thought of as a best case scenario which will tend to give a higher forecast than Option `2`, with Option `3` as the worst case scenario giving the lowest forecast.

 **Key: "automated_dampening_model_days"**